Q1 2021 A Multifaceted Environment

-Q1 2020 Commentary: Investing in an “Unprecedented” Environment
+Q1 2020 Quarterly Insight: Investing in an “Unprecedented” Environment

 The first quarter of 2020 can be delineated as a tale of two very different periods.
 The first of these periods lasted approximately through late-February and represented a continuation of the generally constructive environment seen in the majority of the last calendar year.
 As we have previously noted in past commentaries and discussions, these recent quarters were broadly characterized by an increasing market focus on business fundamentals.
 While these trends remained only still emergent, we were encouraged to see the portfolio significantly outperform during this portion of the quarter as companies responded positively against the backdrop of fundamentals continuing to regain more appropriate levels of market attention.
 Of course, this more benign period gave way to extraordinary levels of volatility and a sweeping market crash as it became increasingly clear that the outbreak of COVID-19 was a headwind not merely isolated to China.
 While there is little investor consensus on a market outlook due to significant levels of uncertainty, what perhaps is certain is that this quarter will be looked back on as a memorable period of market history.